Business Line of Credit Rates: The Essential Guide

 Your Business & Industry

-Your personal credit history is important, and so is your business’s credit.
+Your personal credit history is essential, and so is your business’s credit.
 Lenders will look at other business loans you’ve taken, if any.
 Also, the time you’ve been in business is a factor, as more established companies are far less risky than startups and businesses less than a year old.
 Finally, your industry makes a difference, as some sectors are considered riskier than others.

 Loan Features